42 Weeks Pregnant

 Frequently Asked Questions

 Q: I’m 42 weeks.
 Will induction work?
 A: Yes, usually.
-Cervical ripening (Cervidil, Cytotec) softens cervix.
-Pitocin starts contractions. ~75% deliver vaginally after induction.
-C-section rate slightly higher than spontaneous labor [1].
+Cervical ripening medications like Cervidil or Cytotec help soften the cervix, and Pitocin helps start contractions.
+About 75 percent of induced labors end in a vaginal delivery.
+The C-section rate is slightly higher than with spontaneous labor, but most inductions succeed [1].

-Q: Is post-term dangerous for baby?
-A: Slightly higher risk: stillbirth (rare), macrosomia (large baby), meconium aspiration, placental insufficiency.
-Induction at 41-42 wk reduces these risks [1].
+Q: Is being post-term dangerous for the baby?
+A: There is a slightly higher risk of stillbirth (though still rare), macrosomia (a larger baby), meconium aspiration, and placental insufficiency.
+That’s exactly why induction is recommended at 41 to 42 weeks — it helps reduce these risks [1].

 For Dads

-- Be the “5-1-1” expert OR scheduled induction driver — if scheduled induction, know exact time, where to go, what to bring.
-If spontaneous labor, same 5-1-1 rule.
+• Be ready for either path — spontaneous labor or a scheduled induction — if you have a scheduled induction, know the exact time, where to go, and what to bring.
+If labor starts on its own, follow the same 5-1-1 rule.

 Sources